 Here are a few highlights of traditional favorites of things to eat while you’re in Hawaii, that can be found throughout the island!

-Hawaiian Plate Lunches – a Hawaii visit is not complete without a hawaiian plate lunch!
+– a Hawaii visit is not complete without a Hawaiian plate lunch!
 It typically consists of two scoops rice, one scoop macaroni salad and three kinds of meat (barbecue beef, mahimahi and boneless chicken).
 This dish dates back to the 1880s, where it represents the islands’ melting pot of cultures.
-Check out Highway Inn or Rainbow Drive-In!
+Check out Hawaii’s Favorite Kitchens (HFK), Highway Inn or Rainbow Drive-In

-Garlic Shrimp – a popular dish on the islands, flock to the North Shore and find the shrimp trucks full of locals and tourists to get a plate of fresh shrimp sauteed in butter and oil with a lot of garlic.
+– a popular dish on the islands, flock to the North Shore and find the shrimp trucks full of locals and tourists to get a plate of fresh shrimp sautéed in butter and oil with a lot of garlic.
 Top it off with a scoop of white rice + greens and make it a combo!

-Japanese food – so much to choose from and wish we could eat it all.
+– so much to choose from and wish we could eat it all.
 From udon, tempura, ramen, sushi, bento bowls, takoyaki, gyoza, pastries to curry, yakitori, soba and katsu, the island offers a big selection of restaurants, izakayas and shops of delicious Japanese food (and beer)!
-Places worth checking out: Shirokiya Japan Village Walk and Waikiki Yokocho (just steps away from our hotel).
+Places worth checking out: Waikiki Food Hall, Shirokiya Japan Village Walk and Waikiki Yokocho (just steps away from our hotel).

-SPAM – A popular meat in Hawaii and oftentimes dubbed the “Hawaiian steak” – the non perishable meat product is great for breakfast/lunch plates with rice and eggs as well as spam musubis, a popular snack found throughout the island.
-SPAM is also sold at McDonald’s and Jack in the Box on the island and draws about 25K people to the annual Waikiki Spam Jam.
+– A popular meat in Hawaii and oftentimes dubbed the “Hawaiian steak” – the non perishable meat product is great for breakfast/lunch plates with rice and eggs as well as spam musubis, a popular snack found throughout the island.
+SPAM is also sold at McDonald’s and Jack in the Box on the island.
 Check out our SPAM blog post.